 When is the best time to come?

-September to November — post-monsoon greens, crisp air and clear Doon Valley views — is spectacular.
-March to early June is also lovely for herbs, flowers and birdsong.
+September to November is best – post-monsoon greens, crisp air and clear Doon Valley views.
+March to early June is also good for herbs, flowers and birdsong.
 We avoid heavy-rain weeks in July and August.